ashispati/dmelodies_controllability/README.md

 # dMelodies Controllability Experiments

 ## About
 This repository contains the source code for running the experiments accompanying our ISMIR 2021 paper on disentanglement versus controllability in the context of symbolic music generation using the [dMelodies](https://github.com/ashispati/dmelodies_dataset) dataset.
-Refer [this pdf](additional_results.pdf) for additional results not included in the main paper.
+Refer [THIS](additional_results.pdf) for additional results not included in the main paper.

 Please cite as follows if you are using the code in this repository in any manner.